terencemah/duke/docs/README.md

 Expected outcome:

-'    Got it.
+"    Got it.
 I've added this task:
        [T][x] borrow book
-     Now you have 1 task in the list.'
+     Now you have 1 task in the list."